zoometh/itineRis/README.md

 # 3D interactive plot of LIA

-Create an hash object to store the results
+Create an hash object to store the results of lead isotopic analysis (LIA)

 ```
 d <- hash::hash()